AliMohamed35/Saqaya-internship/README.md

 * *Component-Based Design*: Clean and modular structure using reusable components.
 * *Responsive Layout*: Works well on mobile and desktop.
 * *Vite-Powered Dev Server*: Super fast development environment.

+## Future improvements
+* View detailed product information in a modal
+* Add items to the cart
+* Migrating to vue 3

 ## 🚀 Getting Started